poppindouble/lock-free/lock_free.md

 1. Ordering semantics.
 2. Note that it does not prevent the hardware from doing such re-ordering

-Don't worry about the first one, [`Ordering`](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html), there will be a whole chapter talking about this.
+Don't worry about the first one, [`Ordering`](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html), you will see the meaning of this `Ordering` later.
 But the second one is interesting, it basically implies that both of our compiler(software) and also the CPU(hardware) will reordering our program instruction.
 And this [`compiler_fence`](https://people.mpi-sws.org/~viktor/papers/popl2017-promising.pdf) is only merely helping us to prevent compiler(software) reordering but not CPU(hardware) reordering.

 So here is our updated code: